CrocoFactory/sensei/docs/learn/user_guide/managing_requests.md

         print(response.json())
 ```

-In the example above `httpx.Client` is closed after last statement inside `with` block.
+In the example above `httpx.Client` is closed after the last statement inside `with` block.
 You can close it
-manually, calling `close` method.
+manually, calling the `close` method.

 ```python
 import httpx